Johan Vásquez (footballer, born 1998)

-Johan Felipe Vásquez Ibarra (born 22 October 1998) is a Mexican professional footballer who plays as a centre-back for club Genoa, whom he captains, and the Mexico national team.
+Johan Felipe Vásquez Ibarra (born 22 October 1998) is a Mexican professional footballer who plays as a centre-back for club Genoa CFC, which he captains, and the Mexico national team.

 Club career

-UNAM
+Sonora

-After a couple of years in Pumas UNAM academy, Vásquez first joined Tigres UANL youth academy in 2015.
-He then briefly transferred to Poblado Miguel Alemán FC in 2016 before settling in Cimarrones de Sonora, successfully going through the ranks until reaching the first team and making his professional debut in the Ascenso MX.
+Vásquez first joined Tigres UANL youth academy in 2015.
+He then briefly transferred to Tercera División de México club Poblado Miguel Alemán FC in 2016 before settling in Cimarrones de Sonora, successfully going through the ranks until reaching the first team and making his professional debut in the Ascenso MX.

 Monterrey

 In April 2018, Vásquez joined Monterrey on a two-year loan deal with the option to buy.
 He was eventually purchased by Monterrey for US$2 million, making him the most expensive transfer between the top two levels of Mexican football.

+Vásquez made his debut with Monterrey on 2 August in a 2–1 Copa MX home victory over Puebla.
+He debuted in the league on 6 October in a away 1–2 loss to Cruz Azul.

-Return to UNAM
+Pumas UNAM

-In December 2019, following a lack of playing time, Vásquez joined UNAM on loan with the option to buy.
+In December 2019, following a lack of playing time, Vásquez joined Pumas UNAM on loan with the option to buy.
 On 12 January 2020, he made his debut with the team, appearing in the starting line up against Pachuca as the Pumas won 2–1.
-Two months later, following impressive performances, 50 percent of his rights were purchased by UNAM.
+Two months later, following impressive performances, 50 percent of his rights were purchased by UPumas UNAM.

 He solidified his place in the starting eleven, helping the team reach the Guardianes 2020 championship finals, losing against León in an aggregate 3–1.
 He was subsequently included in the tournament's best XI.